aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to XAMLFLOW via Java" h2="On Premise Java API to Render XPS to XAMLFLOW without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to XAMLFLOW by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to XAMLFLOW.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to XAMLFLOW is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide a wide range of features for document processing.
+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful API that enables you to create, edit, and manipulate PDF documents.
+It also allows you to convert XPS to DOC with ease.
+Once the XPS file is converted to DOC, the second step is to use Aspose.Words for Java to convert the DOC to XAMLFLOW.
+Aspose.Words for Java is a powerful document processing API that enables you to create, edit, and manipulate documents in various formats.
+It also allows you to convert DOC to XAMLFLOW with ease.
+With the help of Aspose.Total for Java, you can easily convert XPS to XAMLFLOW in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}